23 Most Beautiful Places in the Dolomites: Including a Map!

 When to visit: anytime.
 I liked the view in April when the peaks were snowy.

-I mention this in every article that mentions lakes in the Dolomites, but the Dobbiaco lake is my favourite one.
-It offers the perfect mountain lake view – emerald waters and bare mountain valley behind them.
-If you visit sometime in spring or autumn, there’s even snow on the mountain caps!
+It offers the perfect mountain lake view โ emerald waters and the perfect mountain valley behind them.
+If you visit sometime in spring or autumn, thereโs even snow on the mountain caps – that’s what we saw in April and November.

-Quite a few activities can be done by lake Dobbiaco – hiking, fishing, even paddleboarding when the weather allows it.
-And if you can swing it, stay in one of the chalets – SkyView Chalets am Camping Toblacher See – which, as the name suggests, offer little chalets with a sky-view window.
-Sleep in your bed, and look at the stars!
+Or even stay in one of the chalets – SkyView Chaletsย am Camping Toblacher See โ which, as the name suggests, offer little chalets with a sky-view window.
+Sleep in your bed, and look at the stars without light pollution – what can be more incredible?

 13. Lago di Braies (Pragser Wildsee)